GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email with your TechPass account or log in ID.
   >- You need to activate the account within 30 days.
-  >- Your TechPass log in ID's domain will be ```techpass.gov.sg```.
+  >- Your TechPass log in ID's domain is ```techpass.gov.sg```.
-  >- You will receive the initial password by SMS to the registered mobile number.
+  >- We'll send the initial password by SMS to the registered mobile number.

   >
   > **If SEED provisioning is successful**: